SceneForge-Studio/SceneForge-Server-Unity-SDK/README.md

 Windows PC, Spout would be a better solution.

 But, if you want access to tracking data, at this time NDI is the only option that supports additonal metadata.
 More options will come in the future.

+## Support
+If you have any questions, bug reports, or suggestions, you can reach out to Support@SceneForge.app and I'll get back to you as soon as possible.